d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

         return self.addnorm3(Z, self.ffn(Z)), state
 ```

-Similar to the  Transformer encoder block, `num_hiddens` should be equal to the last dimension size of $X$.
+To facilitate scaled dot-product operations
+in the encoder-decoder attention
+and addition operations in the residual connections,
+the feature dimension (`num_hiddens`) of the decoder is
+the same as that of the encoder.

 ```{.python .input}
 decoder_blk = DecoderBlock(24, 48, 8, 0.5, 0)